 Software available in University-supported spaces is deployed and maintained by Academic Technology Services (ATS) per the recommendation of the Faculty Advisory Committee on Technology (FACT), a subcommittee of the Academic Senate.

-The following documents list the approved software for the 2022-2023 academic year:
+The following documents list the proposed software for the 2023-2024 academic year:

 If there is a software package you believe would be beneficial to the purpose of these teaching and learning spaces, please contact your college’s FACT representative.

 Proposal for Next Academic Year

 The proposed Software Matrix for the next academic year is submitted to the Faculty Advising Committee of Technology (FACT) by Academic Technology Services (ATS).
 The proposed Software Matrix should be based off the current Approved Software Matrix and indicate proposed modifications.

 Committee members review the proposed Software Matrix with the colleges they represent and present proposed modifications to FACT for discussion, review, and approval.